Hywan/mnt.io/content/articles/2015-02-27-rfcs-should-provide-executable-test-suites/index.md

 4261 is crazy.
 It deserves a whole sub-section.

-### Welcome in the crazy world of date and time formats
+### Welcome in the Crazy World of Date and Time Formats

 There are two major popular date and time format:
 [RFC2822](http://tools.ietf.org/html/rfc2822) and ISO.8601.
 Examples: